Semigroup of annuli in Liouville CFT: Background

-In this context, we will always consider the harmonic extension $P \tilde{\bs{\varphi}}$ of a boundary field $ \tilde{\bs{\varphi}}$ (the exact definition appears when more relevant in subsection \ref{subDTN} below).
-In the case of a surface with boundary the Liouville field will be denoted by
+In this context, we will always consider the harmonic extension $P_S \tilde{\bs{\varphi}}$ of a boundary field $ \tilde{\bs{\varphi}}\in H^{s}(\T)^b$ defined by \eqref{def:harmonic_extension}.
+In the case of the surface $S$ with boundary, the Liouville field will be denoted by